 Clinical Assistant Professor, Anesthesiology, Perioperative and Pain Medicine

-Bio Dr. Hennessey is a Clinical Instructor of Anesthesia and Critical Care Medicine.
+Bio Dr. Hennessey is a Clinical Assistant Professor of Anesthesia and Critical Care Medicine.
 She earned her undergraduate degree in Neuroscience at Vanderbilt University and her medical degree at Saint Louis University.
 Following an internship at St. John?s Mercy Medical Center in St. Louis, she received her anesthesia and critical care training at Stanford University.
 Dr. Hennessey is board certified in Anesthesiology and Critical Care Medicine.
 She joined the faculty at Stanford in 2012 and performs clinical duties on the following services: general anesthesia, anesthesia preoperative care clinic, cardiothoracic intensive care unit, and medical-surgical intensive care unit.
 Clinical areas of study include early mobility and delirium management of critically ill patients as well as patient-family interaction in the ICU.
-She currently serves as the Associate Program Director of the Anesthesia Critical Care Medicine Fellowship and as Associate Rotation Director for the Critical Care Core Clerkship at Stanford School of Medicine.
-Her medical education interests include simulation, flipped-classroom models, quality-improvement training for trainees, and patient-doctor communication skills.
+She currently serves as the Program Director of the Anesthesia Critical Care Medicine Fellowship and as the Rotation Director for the Critical Care Core Clerkship at Stanford School of Medicine.
+Her medical education interests include simulation, flipped-classroom models, quality-improvement training for trainees, methods of assessment, and patient-doctor communication skills.

 Heather Henri, MD